-Key differences between Process vs Thread
+Key Differences Between Process vs Thread

 Let us discuss some key differences between Process vs Thread in the following points:

-- Processes are run in separate memory spaces while threads are run in shared memory spaces.
+- Processes are run in separate memory spaces, while threads are run in shared memory spaces.
 These threads belong to the same process.
 Shared memory helps different computer systems to access the files shared in the memory space that is logically shared.
 The address space is shared and not the server.
 There is no centralized memory space.

 - Thread is the step in the execution and is its sequence.
-Whereas process is called a container that can have one or a number of executions.
+Whereas the process is called a container that can have one or a number of executions.
 Hence the memory will be created by OS for the threads and processes separately.

 - Many processes can be linked to the same program in the operating system.
 But usually, there can be only one thread that is the primary control for the process that runs at a time.
-Some OS call the process as task whereas threads are called a lightweight process or LWP as it does all the instructions in the process.
+Some OS call the process as a task, whereas threads are called a lightweight process or LWP as it does all the instructions in the process.

 - Many processes can be run parallel in a multiprocessor system.
-Threads cannot be run parallel and they should be run only one after the other.
+Threads cannot be run parallel, and they should be run only one after the other.

-Comparison Table of Process vs Thread
+Process vs Thread Comparison Table

 The table below summarizes the comparisons between Process vs Thread: